Atmospheric convection: Boundaries and forcing

 velocity, characterized by a speed that is relatively low to what one finds in a thunderstorm updraft.
 Because of this, it is not the actual air being pushed to its LFC that "breaks through" the inhibition, but rather the forcing cools the inhibition adiabatically.
 This would counter, or "erode" the increase of temperature with height that is present during a capping inversion.

-Forcing mechanisms that can lead to the eroding of inhibition are ones that create some sort of evacuation of mass in the upper parts of the atmosphere, or a surplus of mass in the low levels of the atmosphere, which would lead to upper level divergence or lower level convergence, respectively.
-Upward vertical motion will often follow.
+Forcing mechanisms that can lead to the eroding of inhibition are ones that create some sort of evacuation of mass in the upper parts of the atmosphere, or a surplus of mass in the low levels of the atmosphere, which would lead to upper-level divergence or lower-level convergence, respectively.
+An Upward vertical motion will often follow.
 Specifically, a cold front, sea/lake breeze, outflow boundary, or forcing through vorticity dynamics (differential positive vorticity advection) of the atmosphere such as with troughs, both shortwave and longwave.
 Jet streak dynamics through the imbalance of Coriolis and pressure gradient forces, causing subgeostrophic and supergeostrophic flows, can also create upward vertical velocities.
 There are numerous other atmospheric setups in which upward vertical velocities can be created.

 Concerns regarding severe deep moist convection

-Buoyancy is key to thunderstorm growth and is necessary for any of the severe threats within a thunderstorm.
+Buoyancy is a key to thunderstorm growth and is necessary for any of the severe threats within a thunderstorm.
 There are other processes, not necessarily thermodynamic, that can increase updraft strength.
-These include updraft rotation, low level convergence, and evacuation of mass out of the top of the updraft via strong upper level winds and the jet stream.
+These include updraft rotation, low-level convergence, and evacuation of mass out of the top of the updraft via strong upper-level winds and the jet stream.

 Hail

 Like other precipitation in cumulonimbus clouds hail begins as water droplets.
 As the droplets rise and the temperature goes below freezing, they become supercooled water and will freeze on contact with condensation nuclei.
 A cross-section through a large hailstone shows an onion-like structure.
-This means the hailstone is made of thick and translucent layers, alternating with layers that are thin, white and opaque.
+This means the hailstone is made of thick and translucent layers, alternating with layers that are thin, white, and opaque.
 Former theory suggested that hailstones were subjected to multiple descents and ascents, falling into a zone of humidity and refreezing as they were uplifted.
-This up and down motion was thought to be responsible for the successive layers of the hailstone.
+This up-and-down motion was thought to be responsible for the successive layers of the hailstone.
 New research (based on theory and field study) has shown this is not necessarily true.

 The storm's updraft, with upwardly directed wind speeds as high as 180 km/h, blow the forming hailstones up the cloud.
 As the hailstone ascends it passes into areas of the cloud where the concentration of humidity and supercooled water droplets varies.
 The hailstone's growth rate changes depending on the variation in humidity and supercooled water droplets that it encounters.
 The accretion rate of these water droplets is another factor in the hailstone's growth.
 When the hailstone moves into an area with a high concentration of water droplets, it captures the latter and acquires a translucent layer.
 Should the hailstone move into an area where mostly water vapour is available, it acquires a layer of opaque white ice.